 I was born and raised in the Atlanta area, and have lived here almost my entire life.
 I believe in knowing the rules.
 And breaking them on occasion.
 I am phenomenally driven to learn new things and to put that knowledge to good use.
 My work ethic: harder and smarter.
 I’m all about seeing the big picture, developing strategy and acting on what matters.
 Whatever I’m committed to, I am committed to—faith, family, friends, career.
 I am passionate about helping others.

 Experience has taught me that it’s wise to maintain an even keel regardless of the situation, that there is always something to be thankful for, and that an attitude of gratitude will carry you a long way in life.
 Speaking of gratitude, I am extraordinarily grateful for the opportunities and experiences I’ve had so far.
 It’s been my privilege to work with and learn from many amazing people in companies ranging from small local businesses to Fortune 500 companies.

 Now playing: Little Feat

-1,000 a million if it’s mine.
-Somewhat of a healthy food enthusiast, but I do love good BBQ.
-Huge Atlanta Braves fan.
+Somewhat of a healthy food enthusiast, but I do love me some good BBQ.
+Yes.
+I am from the south.

 Sometimes you just gotta ride.